wangjuan001/hicplus/README.md

   -h, --help            show this help message and exit -i INPUTFILE, --inputfile INPUTFILE
                         path to a .hic file.
+  -o OUTPUTFILE, --outputfile OUTPUTFILE
+                        path to an output file.
   -m MODEL, --model MODEL
                         path to a model file.
   -b BINSIZE, --binsize BINSIZE